NathanielMaximVegh/hello-world/README.md

 # hello-world
-A place to store ideas, resources and share things with others
+A place to store ideas, resources, discuss and share things with others